 |A single-family home provides only one revenue stream.||Multiple units result in multiple revenue streams and higher income potential.|

-Learn how to become a real estate developer:
+Learn how to invest in multifamily real estate:

 How to analyze multifamily investment opportunities

 Factors like location, walkability, and local school rankings affect the earning potential and return on investment of your multifamily property.
+You can use these factors and more in order to use predictive analytics to make an informed choice concerning your investment.
 However, the local real estate market and the building’s asset class are also important considerations.

 Local real estate market